mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 I'm working with Linux in VM/Parallels on a daily basis, and it's impossible for me to constantly switch between two very different layouts.
 Therefore, I've decided to try and modify Linux to work as much as MacOS.

-We'll keep the MacOS logic and won't really use the Home/End/PgUp/PgDown physical buttons (since they're only on the extended Magic Keyboard anyway, and not on laptop keyboards):
+We'll keep the MacOS logic and won't really use the Home/End/PgUp/PgDown physical buttons (since they're only on the extended Magic Keyboard anyway, and not on laptop keyboards).
+Instead, we'll implement the following cursor controlling scheme:

 * ⌘↑ and ⌘↓ go to the beginning/end of the document
 * ⌘← and ⌘→ go to the beginning/end of the line